 W4GF Programme Officer

 Ndolo holds a Bachelor’s of Science Degree in Nursing and is currently pursuing a Postgraduate diploma in Public Health at the University of Pretoria.
-Miranda has a 7 year old son and lives with her husband in Cape Town.
+Ndolo lives with her husband and their son in Cape Town.

 Ndolo is a young activist and believes that community-centered movements can change the world.
 Ndolo is interested in health systems, services and policies and has worked in HIV prevention and care in Cameroon.
 Ndolo is a passionate feminist and advocates for the rights of adolescent girls and young women to enjoy access to HIV services and their sexual and reproductive health and rights.